soynet-support/SoyNet_model_market/models/Transformers_MaskedLM/README.md

-# Pix2Pix Model Overview
+# Transformers_MaskedLM Model Overview
-The Pix2Pix is a Generative Adversarial Network, or GAN, model designed for general purpose image-to-image translation.
+It is an algorithm that supports both two-way learning models for understanding natural language.
+As a pre-training method, it is said to perform better than Word2Vec, GloVe, and Fasttext, the embedding method used before BERT appeared.

 # Prerequisites